wp-plugins/mailchimp-subscription-plus/trunk/readme.txt

 The quickest method for installing the MailChimp subscription form is:

-1. Automatically install using the builtin WordPress Plugin installer or...
+1. Automatically install using the built-in WordPress Plugin installer or...
 1. Upload the entire `mailchimp-subscription-plus` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Enter your MailChimp API key, the mailing list ID and the other options on the plugin settings page.